scalacenter/scala-advent-of-code/docs/puzzles/day4.md

 ### Parsing Boards

-A board is just a table of integers, and a table is just a list of lines, where each line is also list.
+A board is a table of integers, and a table is a list of lines, where each line is also list.
 And so we have our type for the boards: `List[List[Int]]`!

-But not so fast, we would like to add some extra operations on boards, so we wrap it in a [case classe](https://docs.scala-lang.org/tour/case-classes.html):
+But not so fast, we would like to add some extra operations on boards, so we wrap it in a [case class](https://docs.scala-lang.org/tour/case-classes.html):
 (don't worry if you don't understand the methods, we'll explain them later)
 ```scala
 case class Board(lines: List[List[Int]]):